amzn/style-dictionary/docs/formats.md

 }
 ```

-The token/property that is passed to the filter function has already been [transformed](transforms.md) and has [default metadata](properties.md?id=default-property-metadata) added by Style Dictionary.
+The design token that is passed to the filter function has already been [transformed](transforms.md) and has [default metadata](tokens.md?id=default-design-token-metadata) added by Style Dictionary.

 ## References in output files